 - Open the Google Colab notebook.

-- Click “Open in Playground” to be able to run it yourself.
+- Click File->Open In Playground Mode to run it yourself.

 - Click “Connect” to connect to a hosted runtime, a temporary Google server where the commands will run.